sadhdasc354/Skill_craft/README.md

 Solution

-Completed with a small trick Converted the target variable from continous variable into logical variable(0,1)
+Complete univariate analysis and bivariate analysis and Completed with a small trick Converted the target variable from continous variable into logical variable(0,1)

 0 means do not possess Perception Action Cycles